-The so-called duplicate image issue often happens to inexperienced CyberSEO users when the same image is being displayed in a post twice.
-Why it happens?
-Is it a bug in the CyberSEO plugin and how to fix it?
+The so-called duplicate image problem often happens to new CyberSEO users when the same image is displayed twice in a post.
+Why does this happen?
+Is it a bug in the CyberSEO plugin and how can it be fixed?

-First of all let me make it clear: this is not a bug but a documented feature.
-The duplicate image issue accrues when your WordPress theme displays a post, which has a featured image created by CyberSEO from a post picture.
-It can be a first, a last or a random one, depends on the Post thumbnails option settings.
+First of all, let me be clear: this is not a bug, but a documented feature.
+The duplicate image problem occurs when your WordPress theme displays a post that has a featured image created by CyberSEO from a post image.
+It can be a first, a last or a random one, depending on the settings of the Post thumbnails option.

-When CyberSEO syndicates a new post, it generates a featured image for its own contents.
-Thus the main thing you should keep in mind is that the featured image doesn’t come out of the blue.
-If the featured image was generated, it was exists somewhere in the post’s HTML body, or it’s attached to the post as an RSS enclosure, which can also be inserted into the post.
-So the original image will be visible as a part of the post.
+When CyberSEO syndicates a new post, it generates a featured image from its HTML content.
+So the main thing to keep in mind is that the featured image doesn’t come out of the blue.
+If the featured image was generated, it exists somewhere in the body of the post, or it’s attached to the post as an RSS enclosure, which can also be pasted into the post.
+This way, the original image is visible as part of the post.

-The CyberSEO plugin just generates a post and adds it into the WordPress database, but it doesn’t display it in the browser.
+The CyberSEO plugin only generates a post and adds it to the WordPress database, but doesn’t display it in the browser.
 Your WordPress theme is fully responsible for that.
-Thus is it’s designed to show a featured image above the post contents, it shows you the same image twice – once as a post thumbnail and yet another time as a part of the original post.
+So if it’s designed to show a featured image above the post content, it will show you the same image twice – once as a post thumbnail and again as part of the original post.

-Many popular WordPress themes have some special switches to enable or disable featured image visibility in a single post.
-For example, this is how this option looks like in the Themify Pinboard theme:
+Many popular WordPress themes have special switches to enable or disable the visibility of featured images in a single post.
+For example, this is how this option looks in the Themify Pinboard theme:

-Now you should ask: “ok, that was easy but what will I do if there is no special option to hide featured images in my theme?”
-In this case you have 3 solutions:
+Now you may ask: “ok, but what do I do if there is no special option to hide featured images in my theme?
+In that case you have 3 solutions:

 - Make a child theme for your WordPress theme and manually edit it (usually it’s a